 Sutherland represents an international insurance company in a refund suit that it filed for its 1997 tax year, seeking the return of approximately $306 million in tax, penalties and interest.
 The case involves a number of issues, including whether the company is entitled to certain foreign tax credits that it claimed in various cross-border financing transactions.

 W. L. Gore retains Sutherland in complex state tax litigation.

-Sutherland is representing W. L. Gore in landmark litigation regarding the state taxation of holding companies.
+Sutherland is representing W. L. Gore, the multibillion dollar manufacturing company best known for developing Gore-Tex fabrics, in landmark litigation regarding the state taxation of holding companies.